rit-igm-web/IGME-340-Shared/exercises/dart-01.md

 Welcome to Dart, this is the underlying language used by Flutter, so getting a basic grasp of this language will be important to build apps in Flutter.
 So, first thing we will look into are the Variables and Data Types used in the language.

-Create a new __Dart Console Application__ using Visual Studio Code, call this `dart_variables`.
-Once the project is created, let's clear out the `bin\dart_variables.dart` file, since we won't need the starter code.
-Put the following code into the file.
+For simplicity, we will use Dartpad (https://dartpad.dev).
+In Dartpad, create a __New Pad__ and put the following code into the editor.

 ### dart_variables.dart
 ```dart